dk949/libut/README.md

 <!-- AUTOGEN_END -->

-A special target `UT::all` is also available, combining all of the above.
+A special target `UT::ut` is also available, combining all of the above.

 ## Testing